 Smoking – How many cigarettes a day?
 How many years have they smoked for?

-Alcohol – How many units a week? – type / volume / strength of alcohol
+Alcohol – How many units a week? – type/volume/strength

 Recreational drug use?